rfair404/WordPress-QuickStart/docs/PLAYWRIGHT_GUIDE.md

       },
     });
   } catch (error) {
-    console.log("No products available for testing");
+    console.log('No products available for testing');
   }
 });
 ```

 ## Configuration

-// Optional storefront helpers can be added if using an e-commerce plugin
+// Optional storefront helpers can be added if using an e-commerce plugin // const { Storefront } =
-// const { Storefront } = require("./utils/storefront");
+require("./utils/storefront");

 Create a `.env` file in your project root: